yweweler/pysrec/README.md

     Max. address: 0x38
     ================================================================================

-Now know its a S-record file of the type S19 and the min. and max. addresses.
+Now we know its a S-Record file of the type S19 and the min. and max. addresses.
 The info sub-command even printed the content of the S0 header record.

 ### check sub-command